Halfviti/rails-data-project/README.md

 # README

-This project will consume data from `SWAPI: The Star Wars API` and build a navigable web-site from it.
-Data will be taken from the API and augmented with data from `The MovieDB`.
-The data will be used to model characters/roles and movie appearances.
+This project will consume data from `SWAPI: The Star Wars API` and build a navigable web-site from it`.
+The data will be used to model characters/roles and movie appearances as well as planets and species.

 The models/tables will be as follows